cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 be reported to the console and the crosscheck exits with exit code 8.

 The output contains 4 sections:
-- Table name similarity analisys: lists table names that are nearly the same (Might indicate a typo)
+- Table name similarity analysis: lists table names that are nearly the same (Might indicate a typo)
 - Table / Column property conflicts: lists for every table with a conflict a detailed description of every conflict
 - Summary Report: Statistics about the analysis
 - Summary report line: comprehensive statistics about the analys in one single string (thought to be used as commit message)